Maximizing Performance

 - Storing saddle crookedly, on a narrow rack or stored "open" and flat

-- Allowing cantle to become "squished" or stirrup base to move off-center
+- Allowing cantle to become "squished" or stirrup base to move off center